telekom/cluster-api-ipam-provider-infoblox/README.md

 apiVersion: ipam.cluster.x-k8s.io/v1alpha1
 kind: InfobloxInstance
 metadata:
-  name: infobloxinstance-sample    # name of the instance object
+  name: infobloxinstance-sample     # name of the instance object.
-  namespace: caip-infoblox-system  # namespace of the instance object
+  namespace: caip-infoblox-system   # namespace of the instance object.
 spec:
-  credentialsSecretRef:            # reference to the credentials
+  credentialsSecretRef:             # reference to the credentials .
-    name: some-credentials         # name of the credentials
+    name: some-credentials          # name of the credentials.
-  defaultNetworkView: "some-view"  # default Ifoblox network view
+  defaultNetworkView: "some-view"   # default Ifoblox network view.
-  host: "some.host.com"            # address of the Infoblox server
+  host: "some.host.com"             # address of the Infoblox server.
-  insecureSkipTLSVerify: true      # disable/enable SSL verification
+  disableTLSVerification: false     # disable/enable SSL verification.
+  customCAPath: "/some/path/ca.crt" # path to a file that contians list of custom Certificate Authorities tha can be used to verify SSL certifcates if 'disableTLSVerification' is set to 'false'.
+Host's default authorities will be used if not specified.
-  port: "443"                      # network port to be used
+  port: "443"                       # network port to be used.
-  wapiVersion: "2.12"              # Infoblox Web API version
+  wapiVersion: "2.12"               # Infoblox Web API version.
 ```

 ## Usage